wp-plugins/fancybox-for-wordpress/readme.txt

 = How does the plugin exactly work? =

 First the plugin checks if your blog is using jQuery, if not it will load it from the WordPress files.
 Then it will load the FancyBox JavaScript, which is where all the magic happens.
 After this all the CSS code needed to beautify the plugin is added to the page.
-Finally, the JavaScript wait for your blog to finish loading and then it looks for all links where FancyBox can be applied, and adds it.
+Finally, the JavaScript waits for your blog to finish loading and then it looks for all links where FancyBox can be applied, and adds it.
 And that's it. :)

 = The plugin does not work with Mandingo theme =